Matobo National Park: Archaeological, historical and cultural sites

 San (Bushmen) lived in the hills about 2,000 years ago, leaving a rich heritage in hundreds of rock paintings.
 There are over 3,000 registered rock art sites, with the main periods of painting being between 320 and 500 C.E..
 In the many crevices and caves, clay ovens and other historic artefacts have been found, and various archaeological finds date back as far as the Pre-Middle Stone Age, around 300,000 B.P.
 The following major sites have been developed for tourist access:

 Bambata Cave is a major archaeological site, located in the west of the national park, north of the game park on the Kezi-Bulawayo road.
 The frieze includes elephants, giraffes, warthogs, tsessebe and mongoose.

 Inanke Cave has the most extensive paintings, located in a remote cave accessible by a three-hour hike from Toghwana Dam.
 Along the route of the hike is an Iron Age furnace.

-Nswatugi Cave contains beautiful friezes of giraffes, elephants and kudu.
+Nswatugi Cave contains friezes of giraffes, elephants and kudu.
 Access is from Circular Drive, west of Maleme Dam.
 A human skeleton was found here dating 42000 BC belonged to Middle Stone Age.

 Pomongwe Cave, near Maleme Dam, was damaged by a preservation attempt in 1965, where linseed oil was applied to the paintings.
 Archaeological digs within and downslope of the cave revealed 39,032 stone tools, several hearths, with the main fire-making areas were in the centre of the cave floor.
 Bone fragments showed that hyrax formed a major part of the meat component of the diet of early human inhabitants of the cave, which also included tortoise, baboons and larger game animals.
 The oldest material on the site is probably pre-Middle Stone Age.

 White Rhino Shelter is a small site near Gordon Park, on the main tarred road through the park.
 The frieze includes the outline of large rhinos, which is said to have inspired the re-introduction of the species in the 1960s.